lark-parser/lark/docs/philosophy.md

 As the users grow to understand the structure of their grammar, the scope of their target language, and their performance requirements, they may choose to switch over to LALR(1) to gain a huge performance boost, possibly at the cost of some language features.

+Both Earley and LALR(1) can use the same grammar, as long as all constraints are satisfied.

 In short, "Premature optimization is the root of all evil."

 ### Other design features